autoSteve/ha-solcast-solar/ADVOPTIONS.md

 An integration reload is required to vary the number of entities.
 New entities created will be disabled by default, and if this option is reduced then entities will be cleaned up.

+Do not set this value higher than the number of forecast future days.

 **Key: "forecast_future_days"**

 Possible values: integer `8`..`14` (default `14`)

 The number of days of forecasts to request from Solcast.
 Setting this lower than 14 will not remove forecasts already retrieved.

+Consider the setting of `forecast_day_entities` when lowering this option.

 **Key: "forecast_history_max_days"**